gdarko/wp-vimeo-videos/readme.txt

 == Changelog ==

+= Version 1.7.1 =
+* Added additional check if local video is already created, if so, skip creation process in db->create_local_video().
+* Added dgv_before_create_api_video_params filter for filtering the API parameters before remote Video is created. <a target="_blank" href="https://github.com/gdarko/wp-vimeo-videos/issues/26#issuecomment-852452619">More info here</a>
+* Added dgv_before_create_local_video_params filter for filtering the parameters before local Video is created. <a target="_blank" href="https://github.com/gdarko/wp-vimeo-videos/issues/26#issuecomment-852452619">More info here</a>
+* Fixed author filter in tinymce / gutenberg upload modal when show videos of current author option is enabled.
+* Fixed a bug when editing a video title, it was not editing the local video title

+_PRO ONLY:_

+* Fixed GravityForms integration problem caused by third party plugins making the uploads to fail.

 = Version 1.7.0 =

-- Added size column in Vimeo videos admin table
+* Added size column in Vimeo videos admin table
-- Added metadata caching functionality.
+* Added metadata caching functionality.
 The plugin now caches the duration, size, dimensions of a video.
 Useful for future development.
-- Added a lot of improvements to the logging feature.
+* Added a lot of improvements to the logging feature.
 Logs can be found in uploads/wp-vimeo-videos/debug.log
-- Added dgv_upload_modal_title filter for filtering the Upload modal title
+* Added dgv_upload_modal_title filter for filtering the Upload modal title
-- Added dgv_mce_toolbar_icon_enable filter for enabling or disabling TinyMCE vimeo icon
+* Added dgv_mce_toolbar_icon_enable filter for enabling or disabling TinyMCE vimeo icon
-- Added dgv_mce_toolbar_tooltip filter for filtering the TinyMCE toolbar tooltip
+* Added dgv_mce_toolbar_tooltip filter for filtering the TinyMCE toolbar tooltip
-- Added dgv_mce_toolbar_icon_url filter for filtering the default Vimeo logo icon
+* Added dgv_mce_toolbar_icon_url filter for filtering the default Vimeo logo icon
-- Fixed a bug when the view privacy is 'Only those with link'.
+* Fixed a bug when the view privacy is 'Only those with link'.
 Video links were pointing to wrong link, instead of private video link
-- Renamed dgv_toolbar_title to dgv_mce_toolbar_title.
+* Renamed dgv_toolbar_title to dgv_mce_toolbar_title.
 The filter can be used to change the TinyMCE toolbar title (default: Vimeo).
 Return empty string to remove it
-- Refactored post upload hooks
+* Refactored post upload hooks
-- Link author to its WordPress user profile page in Vimeo videos admin table
+* Link author to its WordPress user profile page in Vimeo videos admin table

 _PRO ONLY:_

-- Added APIs that can be used to integrate chunked progress bar uploads in custom forms
+* Added APIs that can be used to integrate chunked progress bar uploads in custom forms
-- Added [dgv_user_uploads user=current allow_delete=1 allow_edit=1] shortcode that lists the current user uploads and allows the logged in user to manage those if the user is owner of the videos
+* Added [dgv_user_uploads user=current allow_delete=1 allow_edit=1] shortcode that lists the current user uploads and allows the logged in user to manage those if the user is owner of the videos
-- Added diagnostics and error messages if access token doesn't support Interact scope.
+* Added diagnostics and error messages if access token doesn't support Interact scope.
 Interact is required for the for the folders functionality.
-- Switch input field to textarea for description in front-end upload integrations
+* Switch input field to textarea for description in front-end upload integrations
-- Added dgv_frontend_after_upload_gravityforms action triggered after front-end upload using GravityFroms
+* Added dgv_frontend_after_upload_gravityforms action triggered after front-end upload using GravityFroms
-- Added dgv_frontend_after_upload_wpforms action triggered after front-end upload using WPForms
+* Added dgv_frontend_after_upload_wpforms action triggered after front-end upload using WPForms
-- Fixed problem with the chunked progress-bar front-end upload in GravityForms.
+* Fixed problem with the chunked progress-bar front-end upload in GravityForms.
-- Revamped product activation system
+* Revamped product activation system

 = Version 1.6.0 =